 - Mail: Return original tax stubs and check or money order payable to: Spokane County Treasurer PO Box 199 Spokane, WA 99210.
 Mailed payments must be postmarked by the tax due date.

 - Phone: Taxes can be paid by eCheck, debit or credit card using our interactive voice response (IVR) system.
 A fee, set by the vendor is charged for payments processed by phone.
 Call the Treasurer’s Office line at (509) 477-4713.

 - Drop Box: Three drop boxes are available for property tax payments by check or money order.
 Drop boxes are located curbside on W. Broadway Ave in front of the Courthouse, at the Courthouse entrance and in the Courthouse Annex.
 Click here for a map of drop box locations.

 Please include a self addressed and stamped envelope with your payment and we will return a receipt.

 What tax relief options is the Spokane County Treasurer offering?

-Treasurer Baumgartner also authorized an additional extension to October 15th for landlords/property managers on Spokane County parcels directly impacted by the Governor’s statewide eviction moratorium which currently expires on October 15th.
-While the deadline remains June 15th for most property owners in Spokane County, taxpayers may submit a declaration requesting an October 15th extension on residential rental properties effected by the moratorium.
+Treasurer Baumgartner also authorized an additional extension to December 31st for first half property taxes for landlords/property managers on Spokane County parcels directly impacted by the Governor’s statewide eviction moratorium which currently expires on October 15th.
+While the first half deadline remains June 15th for most property owners in Spokane County, taxpayers may submit a declaration requesting a December 31st extension on residential rental properties effected by the moratorium.

 If you are still struggling to make your property tax payment, please contact our office at (509) 477-4713 or email@example.com.
 Other assistance options such as partial tax payments may be an option.